Reza Zadeh: Recommender Systems

 Reza created the machine learning algorithm behind Twitter's Who-To-Follow project and subsequently released it to open source.
 During that time he also led research tracking earthquake damage via machine learning, gaining wide media attention as an example of real-time social information flow.

+AI Responsibility

+During the G7 forum in Italy, Pope Francis stressed that humanity is in great danger, due to the wars that are taking place such as the war in Ukraine, in Gaza, the excessive use of artificial intelligence that is putting at risk to jobs in the world, which made him the first pontiff in history to participate in the maximum meeting of leaders of the largest economies in the world.
+Pope Francis met with World Leaders during June 14-15 at the Vatican, during which Reza and the pope discussed responsible solutions for deploying Artificial Intelligence.

 Personal

 Reza was born during the Iran–Iraq War in the under-siege city of Ahvaz.
 From there, his family emigrated to London, England where Reza grew up until age 17, after which he emigrated to Toronto, Canada, obtaining a degree from University of Waterloo.
 He frequently visited the US at age 18 to work on the Google Research team, and later moved to the US for a master's degree at Carnegie Mellon University and PhD at Stanford, all in Computer Science and Mathematics.

-He holds three citizenships: Canadian, American, and Iranian.
-During confusion surrounding the 2017 travel ban, his pro-immigration stance stood as voice of protest to the Trump Administration's Anti-Immigration policies.